How to use Wireshark to capture a packet trace

 - Select the interface on which packets need to be captured.

 - If capture options need to be configured, click the Options button for the chosen interface.
-Note the following recommendations for traces that are to be analysed by Novell Technical Services:
+Note the following recommendations for traces that are to be analysed by SUSE Technical Services:

 - Capture packet in promiscuous mode: This option allows the adapter to capture all traffic not just traffic destined for this workstation.
 It should be enabled.

 - Limit each packet to: Leave this option unset.
-Novell Support will always want to see full frames.
+SUSE Support will always want to see full frames.

 - Capture file(s): This allows a file to be specified to be used for the packet capture.
 By default Wireshark will use temporary files and memory to capture traffic.
 Specify a file for reliability.